timruffles/mobile-drag-drop/README.md

 ## Known issues and limitations

 * `iFrames` are currently not supported.
 Please see [#5](https://github.com/timruffles/mobile-drag-drop/issues/5) for the current state.

-* `ShadowDOM/ShadyDOM` are currently not working seamlessly.
-Please see [#115](https://github.com/timruffles/mobile-drag-drop/issues/115) for the current state.

 * `:before/:after` css pseudo styles can't be copied to the drag image.
 By default classes are removed on the drag image recursively to avoid side-effects.
 You can pass a custom dragImageSetup function in the config.